Learning real-time one-counter automata using polynomially many queries: Introduction

-The main result of this paper is a novel approach for active learning of \droca.
-However, the active learning framework differs from that introduced by Angluin in a few crucial aspects (see \Cref{LearnDroca} for details).
-Similar to the work by Bruyère et al.~\cite{gaetan}, we use an additional query type called counter-value query.
-This allows the learner to ask for the counter-value reached on reading a word in the \droca.
-Furthermore, the learner has access to a minimal synchronous-equivalence query on the \droca.
-The teacher returns true for an equivalence query if the learnt \droca is counter-synchronous and equivalent to the teacher's \droca. {Otherwise, it returns a minimal word that violates this property.}
+The main result of this paper is a novel approach for active learning of "\drocas".
+However, the active learning framework differs from that introduced by Angluin in a few crucial aspects (see \Cref{LearnDroca}).
+Similar to the work by Bruyère et al.~\cite{gaetan}, we use an additional query called "counter value query".
+This allows the learner to ask for the counter value reached on reading a word in the "\droca".
+Furthermore, the learner has access to a "minimal synchronous-equivalence query" on the "\droca".
+The teacher returns true for an equivalence query if the learnt "\droca" is "counter-synchronous" and "equivalent" to the teacher's "\droca".
+Otherwise, it returns a minimal word that violates this property.

-In this framework, we give an algorithm that learns a minimal counter-synchronous \droca.
+In this framework, we give an algorithm that learns a minimal "counter-synchronous" "\droca".
 A key innovation in our approach is the use of a SAT solver for solving the $\CF{NP}$-hard problem of finding a minimal separating \dfa from a set of positive and negative samples.
-The solver, in conjunction with a modified version of $L^*$, learns a \encodedDFA (see \Cref{chardfa}).
-Subsequently, we use this \encodedDFA to construct a minimal counter-synchronous \droca.
+The solver, in conjunction with a modified version of $\Lstar$, learns a "\encodedDFA" (see \Cref{chardfa}).
+Subsequently, we use this "\encodedDFA" to construct a minimal "counter-synchronous" "\droca".
 Our algorithm requires only a polynomial number of queries to the SAT solver and the teacher.
-Consequently, our algorithm is in $\CF{P^{NP}}$. \\
+Consequently, our algorithm is in $\CF{P^{NP}}$.

-\emph{Justification for using SAT solver.} We argue that unless $\CF{P=NP}$, learning a minimal visibly one-counter automaton (\voca) cannot be done in polynomial time.
-This follows from the fact that minimisation of \voca can be reduced to learning a minimal \voca.
-Furthermore, It was shown by Michaliszyn and Otop~\cite{learningVPDA} that minimising \voca is $\CF{NP}$-complete. \\
+\paragraph{Justification for using a SAT solver.} We argue that unless $\CF{P=NP}$, learning a minimal "visibly one-counter automaton" ("\voca") cannot be done in polynomial time.
+This follows from the fact that minimisation of "\voca" can be reduced to learning a minimal "\voca".
+Furthermore, It was pointed out by Michaliszyn and Otop~\cite{learningVPDA} that minimising "\voca" is $\CF{NP}$-complete.
+This follows from the result by Gauwin et al.\cite{minVPDA} that minimising \textsc{vpda} is $\CF{NP}$-complete.